kshirsagarpratik/Jenkins-GitLab-CI-CD-Service/README.md

 ### Jacoco Coverage Report

-If the project contains a **.exec** file for Jacoco to execute, then the report contains the respective metrics or else it’s just empty report without any errors.
+If the project contains an `**.exec**` file for Jacoco to execute, then the report contains the respective metrics or else it’s just empty report without any errors.

 ### Maven Build

 We have included the following tasks; clean, test, compile.
 Generating Understand Reports: We use understand to generate Dependency Graphs and Pie Charts containing post analysis code metrics.
 We achieve this by using a combination of Understand’s command line (und) and Understand’s python API.
 Please refer to ‘understand_report.py’ for specifics.
-Since the API is read-only, we used **‘und’** to create an Understand DB and then the API to add projects and perform analysis.
+Since the API is read-only, we used `**und**` to create an Understand DB and then the API to add projects and perform analysis.

 ### Generating Test Recommendations

-Using **‘git diff’** command we generate a text file called ‘RetestTheseFiles.txt’ that tells you which files have been modified in the last 3 commits and need to be retested due to their newly modified state.
+Using `**git diff**` command we generate a text file called ‘RetestTheseFiles.txt’ that tells you which files have been modified in the last 3 commits and need to be retested due to their newly modified state.
 Refer ‘clone.py’ for specifics.

 ### Acceptance Tests